What Goes Into A Will?

 Executors gather all your assets and distribute them to the beneficiaries and charities you choose.
 They will also use a part of your estate to pay off your debts (including any taxes you owe—yes, you have to pay taxes even in death!)

-If you think carrying executorship a two-person job, you can add a second executor.
+If there isn't one person you think can do the job, you can name more than one executor in your Will.
 You can even decide to name a second person as a backup executor in case your original executor can’t (or won’t) do the job.
 The point is, when you have a Will, you have more control over what happens with your estate when you’re no longer around to manage things.

 Date, sign, and witness the Will to make it valid